 On the surface, Black Diamond’s Distance is your quintessential windbreaker jacket.
 Like the Patagonia Houdini above, it’s made with 100% ripstop nylon (read: no stretch), has a trim fit and minimalist feature set, and clocks in at a low, sub-4-ounce weight with a very small packed size to match.
 Added up, it’s a lightweight jacket that can hold its own in inclement mountain weather, although breathability won’t measure up to heavier or pricier models like the Patagonia Airshed Pro and BD Alpine Start above.

 The Black Diamond Distance was one of the first windbreaker jackets to use a PFC-free DWR treatment, which eliminates harmful chemicals from the manufacturing process, your body, and the environment.
 Now, many designs have followed suit, including the Alpine Start and Patagonia models above.
 Compared to the Houdini, the Distance is slightly lighter and tacks on a helmet-compatible hood, which will be worth it for many climbers.
-But Black Diamond's classic windbreaker doesn't stand out in any other way, and most users will prefer the Houdini's less slippery grid-style fabric (for $31 less).
+But Black Diamond's classic windbreaker doesn't stand out in any other way, and most users will prefer the Houdini's less slippery grid-style fabric.

 See the Men's Black Diamond Distance See the Women's Black Diamond Distance